 - 1. Rutgers University institute a smoke-free policy which also prohibits the use of electronic cigarettes. - 2.
-Before any changes in the Smoking Policy take effect the university should engage in extensive outreach to all constituencies at the University to alert all stakeholders about the change in policy. - 3.
-In accordance to the current Rutgers Smoking Policy, there should be immediate movement of the smoking urns away from the entrances of buildings at each of the campuses.
-Specifically, this includes the required 30-feet radius away from areas such as the entrances to class buildings, dorms, and libraries.
+Before any changes in the Smoking Policy take effect, the university engage in extensive outreach to all constituencies at the University to alert all stakeholders about the change in policy. - 3.
+There be immediate movement of the smoking urns away from the entrances of buildings to a location at least 30 feet away in order to ensure compliance with the current smoking policy.
 When a smoke-free policy is implemented all such urns should be removed and conspicuous no smoking signage should be posted throughout all Rutgers campuses. - 4.
-The University should adopt a policy that is enforceable.
-The Rutgers Police Department and other enforcement organizations must be empowered to issue citations and enforce the smoke-free policy at Rutgers University. - 5.
-Students currently smoking should be directed towards smoking cessation programs that are currently available on-campus.
-Additionally, the university should promote the use of such programs by promoting them to all members of the Rutgers community including staff, faculty, and students.
+The University adopt a policy that is enforceable. - 5.
+The Rutgers Police Department and other enforcement organizations be empowered to issue citations and enforce the smoke-free policy at Rutgers University. - 6.
+Students currently smoking be directed towards smoking cessation programs that are available on-campus.
+Additionally, the university should promote the use of such programs to all members of the Rutgers community including staff, faculty, and students.

-Student Affairs Committee 2016-2017

-Viktor Krapivin, Co-Chair SAS-NB, Student

-Samuel Rabinowitz, Co-Chair SB-C, Faculty
+Student Affairs Committee 2016-2017 Viktor Krapivin, Co-Chair SAS-NB, Student Samuel Rabinowitz, Co-Chair SB-C, Faculty

 Emily Arezzi, SAS-NB, Student

 Perumalsam Balaguru, Engineering, Student

 Vladimir Carrasco, SAS-NB, Student

 Augustus Chang, RWJMS, Student

 Ronald Chen, Law-N Dean, Administration

 Yun "Wayne" Chen, RBS: Grad N/NB, Student

 Francine Conway, GSAPP Dean, Administration

 Joseph Dixon, GS-NB, Faculty

 Natasha Fletcher, Camden Staff

-Christopher lannini, GS-NB, Faculty
+Christopher Iannini, GS-NB, Faculty

 Sybil James, Ombudsperson for Students

 Antoinette Johnson, RBHS Staff

 Myungkook Joo, SSW, Faculty

 Barbara Lee, SVP Academic Affairs, Administration

 Michael Martinez, SEBS, Student